Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 # Twitter & Reddit Monitor

-Sentiment analyses on Twitter and Reddit using NLP regarding the ongoing Russo-Ukrainian war
+Sentiment and trends analysis on Twitter and Reddit using NLP regarding the ongoing Russo-Ukrainian war

 ## Project Summary